On this page

 - Violent Behavior: Psychological Theories

-Once you find a book that meets your needs, take a look at the subject heading links in the catalogue record below the location and status information.
+Once you find a book that meets your needs, take a look at the subject heading links in the catalogue record.
 These links will list other books on the same topic.
 Below are some example subject headings that may be of use in your research.

 - Serial Murders